Bulgaria recognised Estonia on 20 May 1921 and once again on 26 August 1991. Diplomatic relations were restored on 10 September 1991.

 • Main import articles from Bulgaria in 2017: machinery and equipment (37%), transport equipment (18%), textiles and textile articles (9%) and food and drinks (7%).

 Estonia’s popularity as a destination has steadily increased.
-Last year, 2822 Bulgarians tourists stayed in Estonia overnight, compared to approximately 1500 in 2013.
+Last year, approximately 2300 Bulgarians tourists stayed in Estonia overnight.
 Most popular places to visit, in addition to Tallinn, are the counties of Tartumaa and Lääne-Virumaa.

 Culture and Education